shelan/collectl-monitoring/README.md

 This project will monitor a cluster using collectl and provide a report when required

 ## Demo
-You can view a sample report [here]. (http://shelan.org/collectl-monitoring/sample/report_cpu.html)
+You can view a sample report [here](http://shelan.org/collectl-monitoring/sample/report_cpu.html)

 ### installing required packages